Semantics-driven Attentive Few-shot Learning over Clean and Noisy Samples: Method

 In our work, we focus on few-shot learning of image classification models.
-The goal is to estimate a new classification model, for a set of target classes ($\C=\{c_1,...,c_n\}$), based on a limited set of labeled training examples.
+The goal is to estimate a new classification model for a set of target classes ($\C=\{c_1,...,c_n\}$), based on a limited set of labeled training examples.
 In our discussion, an $n$-way classifier is expressed in terms of a scoring function $f(x;\theta)$ that maps the input $x \in \mathcal{X}$ to an $n$-dimensional vector, according to the model parameters $\theta$.
 In a standard supervised training problem, a typical way to estimate $\theta$ is to find the model parameters minimizing some regularized empirical loss function on the train set.

-In the case of few-shot learning, however, the main challenge is to estimate a successful classification model based on a few training samples per class.
-In most practical cases, it is fundamentally difficult to achieve generalization based on few examples, and, therefore, a model learned by minimizing a generic empirical loss function is unlikely to perform well on novel (test) data.
-To tackle this problem, the main interest in meta-learning based FSL is to learn a meta-learner $\xi(\D;\beta)$ that can take a new limited set $\D$ of training examples and synthesize the corresponding classification model parameters. $\beta$ represents the trainable parameters of the meta-learner model $\xi$.
+However, in the case of few-shot learning, the main challenge is to estimate a successful classification model based on a few training samples per class.
+It is fundamentally difficult to achieve generalization based on a few examples in most practical cases.
+Therefore, a model learned by minimizing a generic empirical loss function is unlikely to perform well on novel (test) data.
+To tackle this problem, the main interest in meta-learning-based FSL is to learn a meta-learner $\xi(\D;\beta)$ that can take a new limited set $\D$ of training examples and synthesize the corresponding classification model parameters. $\beta$ represents the trainable parameters of the meta-learner model $\xi$.

 \mypar{Episodic training} A popular approach for training meta-learning models is {\em episodic training}.
 The main idea is to construct a set or series of few-shot learning tasks and update the meta-learning model based on the regularized empirical loss of meta-learned classification models.
-More specifically, at each iteration, a new task $T$ is created by sampling a subset $\C_T$ of training classes, and then sampling training $\Ds_T$ and validation $\Dq_T$ samples from the whole training set.
+More specifically, at each iteration, a new task $T$ is created by sampling a subset $\C_T$ of training classes and then sampling training $\Ds_T$ and validation $\Dq_T$ samples from the whole training set.
 Each $\Ds_T$ consists of few-shot training samples of classes $\C_T$ and is commonly referred to as the {\em support set}.
 Similarly, each $\Dq_T$ consists of task-specific validation samples and is commonly referred to as the {\em query set}.
 The meta-learning, then, is achieved by minimizing the expected empirical loss of meta-learned models over the pairs of support and query sets:

 where $l(\cdot,y)$ is a classification loss function for label $y$. $\theta$ represents the task-specific model parameters inferred by the meta-learner $\xi$.
 No regularization term is shown for brevity.